Apple Watch

 ## Related guides

-* [Custom Instructions](/user-guides/custom-instructions) — shape how Cleft formats your notes
+* [Writing Style](/user-guides/custom-instructions).
+Shape how Cleft formats your notes